jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 In most of my experience with interns, their experience is more Software Engineering adjacent.
 They were given independent projects rather than working directly with a team.
-This isn't bad, but it's not quite the same experience as regular team member.
+This isn't bad, but it's not quite the same experience as a regular team member.

 As for what to do during your internship:
 * Show up
 * Focus upon your assignment
 * Ask questions
 * Eat lunch with employees and your fellow interns
-* Make connections, and send invites on Linkedin
+* Make connections, and send invites on LinkedIn
 * Have fun

 # Alternative Path